NASA engineering has rocketed us to the moon and back. Heck, NASA’s Apollo program has blessed engineers with 5 invaluable mindset lessons.

 The design constraints of the Apollo 11 mission

-It was certainly an undertaking for the ages.
-To pull off this engineering feat, NASA engineers worked around the following constraints:
+This was truly an achievement for the ages.
+To pull off this engineering miracle, NASA engineers tackled constraints like:

-- Distance: travel 238,900 miles to the moon.
-Before the missions to the moon, the highest traveled altitude was 100 miles.
+- Distance: traveling 238,900 miles to the moon.
+Prior to these missions, the highest altitude reached was a mere 100 miles.

-- Specs: meet all equipment operational specs.
-This includes on Earth and thousands of miles away on the Moon.
+- Specs: meeting all equipment operational specs, both on Earth and on the Moon.

-- Materials: protect humans from radiation and extreme temperatures.
-But also, protect electronics from radiation failure.
+- Materials: shielding humans and electronics from radiation and extreme temperatures.

-- Navigation: high precision navigation to reach and land on the Moon.
+- Navigation: ensuring high-precision navigation to land on the Moon.

-- Amenities: cater to all astronaut needs in a tiny spacecraft.
-This includes air, food, clothing, and a bathroom.
-All the while, provide all flight and work equipment.
+- Amenities: catering to astronauts’ every need in a tiny spacecraft, including oxygen, water, food, clothing, and even a bathroom, all while providing necessary flight and work equipment.